ezili_sm_button

 Haitian Epistemology: Lasous O M Pwale - Going back to Root translated and Analyzed by Ezili Dantò, June 30, 2008

 The Haitian Vodun song - Lasous O M Pwale meaning Going Back to Root is an incantation, a tool, a means, and a ritual for going back to source, to the river of life, the portal of birth, a place of sanctuary, harmony, and creation.
+It simply details the Vodouist's sacred path, the way to transformation, peace, renewal and how to restore your soul.

 The title, Lasous O M Pwale, means To the Beginning I'm Going or To the Root I’m Going, or To the Source of Knowledge I’m Returning and it embodies the healing way of Vodun.